 After you have run your search on MEDLINE, you need to run it on your other databases.
 Your new search should be the same as your MEDLINE search, only changing as much as necessary to get it to work in the new database.

-This page will show you how to remap your master MEDLINE search to other Ovid databases (Embase, Emcare, and PsycINFO), PubMed, The Cochrane Library, Scopus, and Web of Science.
+This page will show you how to remap your master MEDLINE search to other Ovid databases (Embase, Emcare, and PsycINFO), The Cochrane Library, Scopus, and Web of Science.

 Please note: database interfaces change frequently, and some of the resources on this page no longer match the current interfaces.
 The Library is currently reviewing all resources on this page. |

-NEW December 2021/January 2022: the following PDF guides show how to translate your search to a range of databases.
+The following PDF guides show how to translate your search to a range of databases.
 Correct at the time of production but subject to interface changes! |

 Different databases use different search syntax, operators, and default search fields.
 When you are remapping your master search to your chosen databases, it is important to consider whether you will need to adapt any aspects of your search strategy such as phrase searches, truncation, wildcards, and adjacency.